bigfix/developer.bigfix.com/site/reference/types/folder.md

 # filesystem of &lt;folder&gt; : filesystem

 Returns the filesystem on which the folder resides.
-On a Macintosh, this inspector returns a &amp;lt;volume&amp;gt; object.
+On a Macintosh, this inspector returns a &lt;volume&lt; object.

 # filesystem of &lt;folder&gt; : volume